2012 Chevrolet Silverado 1500 Interior

 Because of the number of trim levels and option packages offered on the Silverado, it's possible to have a spartan, work-focused interior or a near-luxury level of quality and features.
 No matter what interior set-up or features are chosen, reviewers agree that the interior is well-laid-out and solidly built.

 Standard features on the base WT (Work Truck) model include only the most basic necessities, like an AM/FM stereo, air conditioning, a tilting steering wheel and cruise control.
 LTZ trims are fairly upscale, with standard features including an auto-dimming rearview mirror, heated front bucket seats, a premium sound system and leather-trimmed upholstery.
-To see a full list of standard and optional features, see the 2012 Chevrolet Silverado specifications.

 - “The Pure Pickup interior places radio and climate controls high on the dashboard, with placement that might be out of easy reach for some.
 The available luxury interior mimics that of the Chevrolet Tahoe and Chevrolet Suburban large SUVs, with controls mounted lower but in easy reach.” -- Consumer Guide